JiHong88/suneditor/README.md

 # SunEditor
-Vanilla javscript based WYSIWYG web editor, with no dependencies.
+Vanilla javscript based WYSIWYG web editor.
-"SunEditor" assumes compatibility up to IE11 and other all browser without polyfill.
+SunEditor supports IE11 and all modern browsers with no dependencies.

 #### Demo : <a href="http://suneditor.com" target="_blank">suneditor.com</a>